-The accounting policy, as explained in note 19(n), relating to measuring the impairment of loans and advances, requires the Company to assess impairment at least at the end of each reporting period.
+The accounting policy, as explained in note 21(n), relating to measuring the impairment of loans and advances, requires the Company to assess impairment at least at the end of each reporting period.
 The provisions raised (individual and collective) represent management's best estimate of the losses incurred in the loan portfolio at balance date based on experienced judgement.
 Individual provisioning is applied when the full collectability of a loan is identified as being doubtful.
 The collective provision is estimated on the basis of historical loss experience for assets with credit characteristics similar to those in the collective pool.
 The historical loss experience is adjusted based on current observable data and events and an assessment of the impact of model risk.
 The provision also takes into account the impact of large concentrated losses within the portfolio and the economic cycle.
 The use of such judgements and reasonable estimates is considered by management to be an essential part of the process and does not impact on reliability.

-Following the weakening macroeconomic environment due to COVID-19 impacts, the Company reevaluated the judgements and assumptions used in estimating the loan impairment provision.
-While the specific areas of judgement did not change, the impact of COVID-19 resulted in an application of further judgement within those identified areas.
-Given the dynamic and evolving nature of COVID-19, limited recent experience of the economic and financial impacts of such a pandemic, further changes to the estimates and outcomes that have been applied in the estimation of the loan impairment provision may arise in future periods.
+Following the improved economic outlook in prior year and the subsequent enhancement in improvement in the economic outlook during the year, the Company continue to re-evaluate the judgements and assumptions used in estimating the loan impairment provision.
+While the specific areas of judgement did not change, reassessment of segmentation including materiality of exposure to specific concentrations have been applied in the estimation of the loan impairment provision may arise in future periods.
 Other than adjusting events that provide evidence of conditions that existed at the end of the reporting period, the impact of events that arise after the reporting period will be accounted for in future reporting periods.